 – Statements of family, friends and even your employer.

 2. If you fail to timely submit an appeal, you may be barred from suing your insurance company.
 This sounds weird but if you have fail to timely appeal the denial, the long term disability carrier may say that you fail to “exhaust your administrative remedies”.
 That appeal is your administrative remedy and if you do not use it, you can’t get back and fix it once the appeal deadline has passed.
 So, appealing the denial of benefits in time only gives you a chance to get your benefits reinstated but preserves your right to sue the disability insurance company.

-To learn more about appealing the wrongful denial of your disability claim, contact long term disability attorney Nancy Cavey who can help you regardless of where you live in the United States.
+To learn more about appealing the wrongful denial of your disability claim, contact Boston Mutual disability claims attorney Nancy Cavey who can help you regardless of where you live in the United States.